From Stump to Butterfly Haven

 That first year I planted some mystery tubers that the former own had planted in with the canna lilies (Canna X generalis) on the side of the house.
 I finally figured out that these were hidden ginger lilies (Curcuma zedoaria).
 The tropical-looking ginger lily leaves are three feet tall, so they provide a backdrop to everything else that's planted there, and as you can probably see, one canna snuck in with the gingers.
 These big leaves die back in the winter.

 I've tried several types of plants on the mound with varying degrees of success, and each year we remove a little more of the lawn so the mound is expanding.
 I've also added compost and mulched the mound to keep some of the weeds at bay.
-Last year the zinnias (Zinnia violacea) grew very well there and I wrote about them in an earlier article.
+Last year the zinnias (Zinnia elegans) grew very well there and I wrote about them in an earlier article, Jewels of Summer.
 Some soft rush (Juncus effusus) grew on one side of the mound, and I planted some perennial Maximillian sunflowers (Helianthus maximiliani) on the top of the mound that have seeded themselves so there are now several plants.
-Last year, the wild aster (Symphyotrichum spp) was a little too wild, so I've pulled out most it.
+Last year, the wild aster (Symphyotrichum spp.) was a little too wild, so I've pulled out most it.

 This year I replanted zinnias and have added several native blazing star bulbs (Liatris spicata).
 I also planted some red hot pokers (Kniphofia uvaria), which are native to South Africa, but they haven't really taken off.
 Most of the plants I've purchased were chosen for their habitat value for butterflies and hummingbirds in the garden.
 While the soft rushes don't add much to the butterfly habitat, they volunteered along the lower edges of the mound and provide a year-round vertical structure.